-- Receipt: Carefully unwrap and handle non-sterilized implants and instruments upon receipt to avoid scratching, marking or abrasion by other implants, instruments, unpacking tools, or by dropping or otherwise endangering the surface finish or configuration.
-The PEEK SA ALIF Cages, Cover Plates, and Screws are provided non-sterile.
-Cover Plates and Screws are also available in sterile packaged configurations.
-Refer to IFU PN 4128-005 for instructions for use if using sterile packaged configurations. - Transport: Transport in a manner to preclude any damage or alteration to the received condition of the implant or instrument. - 3.
+- Receipt: Carefully unwrap and handle non-sterilized instruments upon receipt to avoid scratching, marking or abrasion by other implants, instruments, unpacking tools, or by dropping or otherwise endangering the surface finish or configuration.
+Implants are provided sterile.
+Wrappings should not be removed by receiving personnel. - Transport: Transport in a manner to preclude any damage or alteration to the received condition of the implant or instrument. - 3.
 Storage: Store implants or instruments prior to use in such a manner as to maintain the device's surface finish or configuration, or both.
-Stock Rota tion-The principle of first in, first out, is recom mended.
+Stock rotation - The principle of first in, first out, is recommended.
 Store implants in the operating room in such a manner as to isolate and protect the implant's surface, sterility and configuration.
 Keep implants and instruments in the operating room in such a manner as to isolate the instruments from the implants. - 4.
 Traceability: Implants are identified by a catalog number or lot number, or both, on the package label and surface of the device.
 Record these control numbers and retain for transfer to patient records, to facilitate inventory, stock rotation, medical device reporting and/or possible traceability to the manufacturer.